Have a read of 3 of the 13 lessons in the book that have helped me to operate in civilian territory.

-I missed a certain edge after leaving the military.
+I missed a certain edge after leaving the military to operate in civilian territory.
 I began to run, and with time I was eventually running marathons and ultramarathons.
 I felt at peace when I ran (and still do), and pushing through the “wall” left me feeling alive—until one day when someone asked me, “What are you running away from?”
 Ouch!
 This made me reflect on my running, and from that experience I also pulled together a number of running-related life lessons that eventually formed the thirteen lessons that follow.

 Of critical importance is your regular pull-through, or PT.
 (As noted earlier, a pull-through is where a soldier pulls an oily rag through the barrel of a rifle in order to clean it.)
 Keep your barrel clean.
 Remember that life challenges and whatever else you carry will leave residues.
 If you neglect to pull through, then you will eventually get a stoppage.